Zeepaardje98/Laravel-React-Dockerized/deployment/terraform/digitalocean/basic-droplet/README.md

    ```

 ### Important Notes:
-- **Bootstrap must be run first** - it creates the project and Space required for remote state
-- **Project ID is required** - get it from bootstrap output
-- **Spaces credentials are required** - generate them in DigitalOcean console after bootstrap
+- **Project creation** - This configuration creates its own DigitalOcean project
+- **Self-contained** - No external dependencies on organization infrastructure
+- **Spaces credentials** - Only needed if you want to use remote state storage
+- **Standalone deployment** - Can be deployed independently

 ## Usage